MediaComem/courses-md/README.md

   overwritten every time you make changes in the `subjects` directory.

   You don't have to commit it since it's automatically generated.
-The generator automatically adds it to your `.gitignore` by default.
+The generator automatically adds it to your `.gitignore`.

 ### Scripts